 The Taliban captured Kabul on August 15, seizing control of the government and the country.
 The move sparked massive panic in the streets and prompted crowds to rush to the Kabul airport hoping for a flight to escape the country.
 Images of the chaos spread across the world.
 People even hung on to U.S. airplanes during takeoff and fell to their deaths.

 Horrors of the Afghanistan situation have caused international outrage and calls for a coordinated effort to airlift foreigners and at-risk communities from the Taliban’s power.

 “The international community must not allow this crisis to empower the Taliban to pursue their radical agenda against Afghanistan’s citizens.
-More must be done to safeguard the at-risk communities of Afghanistan, including Christians who are predominantly Muslim converts to Christianity and thereby considered apostate and subject to the deadliest penalties of Taliban’s Shariah law” said Matias Perttula, Director of Advocacy for International Christian Concern.
+More must be done to safeguard the at-risk communities of Afghanistan, including Christians who are predominantly Muslim converts to Christianity and thereby considered an apostate and subject to the deadliest penalties of Taliban’s Shariah law,” said Matias Perttula, Director of Advocacy for International Christian Concern.